 “You are an inspiration to me! . . .
 I hope your efforts to save the dunescape in Saugatuck from plutocratic rapine are successful.
 Bless you for fighting the good fight.” –Stephanie Mills, author of Epicurean Simplicity and In Service of the Wild

-In 2002, I was co-winner of the Michigan Environmental Council’s Petoskey Prize for my work to preserve Saugatuck Dunes State Park.
+In 2003, I was co-winner of the Michigan Environmental Council’s Petoskey Prize for my work to preserve Saugatuck Dunes State Park.
 In 2006, I helped found the Saugatuck Dunes Coastal Alliance.
-And in 2009, I was awarded a Mesa Refuge Fellowship which funded my environmental writer's retreat in Point Reyes Station, California.
+And in 2009, I was awarded a Mesa Refuge writer’s residency in Point Reyes Station, California.

 Select Publications by Alison Swan on the Saugatuck Dunes